Aerodynamics-Club/Design/README.md

 Both the projects are aimed at improving 2 aspects of further studies and project work in the club: the better choosing of a motor propellor combination and a stand-in aircraft for all sorts of technology and equipment testing.

-Both projects are initiated and worked on by members of the aerodynamics club, and mostly by students of the 2019 batch. \&lt;Contact details daalna yahaan?\&gt;
+Both projects are initiated and worked on by members of the aerodynamics club, and mostly by students of the 2019 batch.
+For any doubts or queries please feel free to open an issue or contact Ishan Neogi : 99536 76045,

 ## Static Thrust Test Stand